 KSSB is a catalyst and leader in the development of exemplary programs and practices in vision services in Kansas.
 We build local capacity throughout the state via strategic partnerships to ensure learners with visual impairments are able to assume responsible roles in society and lead fulfilling lives.

-- Individuals should be encouraged to strive for their dreams and be supported in developing a plan to reach them.
+Individuals will be encouraged to strive for their dreams and be supported in developing a plan to reach them.

-- All students can learn; we encourage students to be life-long, self-directed learners.
+We expect students and staff to be life-long, self-directed learners.

-- We will always make sure the Expanded Core Curriculum is part of every child's program.
+We will always make sure the Expanded Core Curriculum (adaptation skills unique to students with visual impairments) is part of every child's program.

 - We will always treat individuals with dignity and respect and will not tolerate words or actions that demean an individual.